 Section Page

 1. Headlines 3

 2. Financial statements 5

-3. Value for money arrangements 28
+3. Value for money arrangements 29

-5. Independence and ethics 30
+5. Independence and ethics 31

 Appendices

-A. Action plan 35
+A. Action plan 36

-B. Follow up of prior year recommendations 37
+B. Follow up of prior year recommendations 38

-C. Audit adjustments 41
+C. Audit adjustments 42

-D. Fees 49
+D. Fees 52

-E. Audit Opinion 50
+E. Audit Opinion 54

-This Draft Audit Findings presents the observations arising from the audit as at 21 November 2023 that are significant to the responsibility of those charged with governance to oversee the financial reporting process, as required by International Standard on Auditing (UK) 260.
-Its contents will be discussed with management and the Audit and Governance Committee.
+This Audit Findings presents the observations arising from the audit as at 21 May 2024 that are significant to the responsibility of those charged with governance to oversee the financial reporting process, as required by International Standard on Auditing (UK) 260.
+An earlier version of this report was presented to the Audit and Governance Committee in November 2023.